JesseVent/crypto/cran-comments.md

 ## crypto 1.0.1 - CRAN resubmission
-- Added list length check into daily_market function to handle different length columns **Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**
+- Added list length check into daily_market function to handle different length columns

 ```
 Your package crypto_1.0.0.tar.gz has been built (if working) and checked for Windows.